Marlboro College: Merger

 In 2018, Marlboro's small size and dwindling enrollment led the Board of Trustees to begin exploring merging with another college or university.
-A merger with the University of Bridgeport was announced and then called off in 2019.
+In 2019, a merger with the University of Bridgeport was announced and then called off.

-In late 2019, the college announced that it would merge with Emerson College at the end of the 2019–20 academic year.
+Later that year, the college announced that it would merge with Emerson College at the end of the 2019–20 academic year.
 Under the agreement, finalized on July 23, 2020, Marlboro gave its endowment to Emerson, which created the Marlboro Institute of Liberal Arts and Interdisciplinary Studies.
 Marlboro students were guaranteed admission and tenure-track faculty were guaranteed teaching positions at Emerson.
-At that time, Marlboro had approximately 150 students.
+At the time of its closure, Marlboro had approximately 150 students.

 Academics

 Undergraduate

 Freshmen were required to meet the "Clear Writing Requirement" by submitting an acceptable portfolio of at least 20 pages (4,000 words) of nonfiction writing to the English Committee.

-With the guidance of tutors, juniors and seniors developed and followed an individualized "Plan of Concentration", often interdisciplinary, of which at least 20% was required to consist of an independent project prepared without direct faculty input; most students' plans culminated in a thesis.
+With the guidance of professors, juniors and seniors developed and followed an individualized "Plan of Concentration", often interdisciplinary, of which at least 20% was required to consist of an independent project prepared without direct faculty input; most students' plans culminated in a thesis.
 Students defended their work in an oral examination before one or more Marlboro faculty members and an outside evaluator unconnected to the college but with expertise in the student's field of study.

 Marlboro's strengths included Asian studies, religion and theology, and life sciences.

 In March 2014, Marlboro and five nearby colleges, Community College of Vermont, Landmark College, the School for International Training, Union Institute, and Vermont Technical College, formed the Windham Higher Education Cooperative, allowing students to take one course a semester at another participating institution.

 Graduate

 Marlboro College Graduate and Professional Studies began in 1998.
-Primarily aimed at working professionals and focused on techology, in 2010 it shifted to programs focused on socially responsible management and master's studies in teaching (teaching with technology, teaching for social justice, and TESOL). later added an accelerated Master's track open to undergraduates in some programs.
+Primarily aimed at working professionals and focused on technology, in 2010 it shifted to programs focused on socially responsible management and master's studies in teaching (teaching with technology, teaching for social justice, and TESOL). later added an accelerated Master's track open to undergraduates in some programs.

 The graduate school was initially located in nearby Brattleboro.
 It moved to the main college campus in Marlboro in April 2017, and after that offered courses increasingly online and instituted a teach-out.
 Enrollment was suspended for 2019–20 and graduate programs were not transferred to Emerson under the merger agreement.